Worklytics/psoxy/docs/sources/atlassian/jira/README.md

 ]
 ```

-Add the `id` value from that JSON response as the value of the `jira_cloud_id` variable in the
+In your Terraform configuration's `terraform.tfvars` file, set the `jira_cloud_id` variable to the
-`terraform.tfvars` file of your Terraform configuration.
-This will generate all the test URLs with a
+`id` value from the JSON response.
+This will ensure that all **test URLs** are generated with the
-proper value for targeting a valid Jira Cloud instance.
+correct value, targeting a valid Jira Cloud instance.

 NOTE: A "token family" includes the initial access/refresh tokens generated above as well as all
 subsequent access/refresh tokens that Jira returns to any future token refresh requests.
 By default,